Policy last updated

 Summary

-• Schools must upload copies of all hire and licence agreements to the department’s Asset Information Management System (AIMS) or retain copies and evidence of insurance (where necessary) on site until they have access to AIMS.
+- Schools must upload copies of all hire and licence agreements to the department’s Asset Information Management System (AIMS) and retain copies and evidence of insurance on site.

 Details